Siege of Arras (1640): Background

-17th century Europe was dominated by the struggle between the Bourbon kings of France, and their Habsburg rivals in Spain and the Holy Roman Empire.
+Seventeenth-century Europe was dominated by the struggle between the Bourbon kings of France, and their Habsburg rivals in Spain and the Holy Roman Empire.
 In 1938, historian CV Wedgwood argued the Thirty Years War (1618-48) and the Dutch Revolt (1568-1648) formed part of a wider, ongoing European struggle, with the Habsburg-Bourbon conflict at its centre.
 This interpretation is generally accepted by modern historians, and makes the Franco-Spanish War a connected conflict; this wider perspective helps in understanding strategic objectives.

-Habsburg territories in the Spanish Netherlands, Franche-Comté, and the Pyrenees blocked French expansion, and made it vulnerable to invasion.
-Occupied by domestic Huguenot rebellions from 1621-29, France looked for opportunities to weaken the Habsburgs, while avoiding direct conflict.
+Habsburg territories in the Spanish Netherlands, Franche-Comté, and the Pyrenees blocked French expansion and made it vulnerable to invasion.
+Occupied by domestic Huguenot rebellions from 1621 to 1629, France looked for opportunities to weaken the Habsburgs, while avoiding direct conflict.
 This included supporting the Dutch against Spain, and financing Swedish intervention in the Empire, starting in 1630, when Gustavus Adolphus of Sweden invaded Pomerania.

 When Spain restarted its war of reconquest against the Dutch in 1621 at the end of the Twelve Years' Truce, it initially won a series of victories, but by 1633 found itself on the retreat again.
 The powerful Amsterdam mercantile lobby saw this as an opportunity to end the war on favourable terms, and although negotiations ended without result, the Dutch peace party grew in strength.
 At the same time, defeat at Nördlingen in September 1634 forced the Swedes to retreat, while most of their German allies left the war after the 1635 Treaty of Prague.

 Concerned by the prospect of the Habsburgs making peace on favourable terms in both the Empire and the Netherlands, Louis XIII and his chief minister Richelieu decided on direct intervention.
-In February 1635, France signed an alliance with the Dutch, agreeing to divide the Spanish Netherlands, and in April, the Treaty of Compiègne with Sweden.
+In February 1635, France signed an alliance with the Dutch, agreeing to divide the Spanish Netherlands and in April, the Treaty of Compiègne with Sweden.
 In the first three years of the war, the veteran Spanish army won a series of victories over the French.
 However, in 1638 the French and Dutch simultaneously attacked the Spanish Netherlands, from both north and south; while this offensive was unsuccessful, it put the Spanish on the defensive.
 After capturing Hesdin in 1639, the French objective for 1640 was the town of Arras, capital of Artois.